zebalu/teavm-gradle-plugin/README.md

         }
     }

 this is the minimal setup to use the plugin.
+(Compile task is `teavmc`.)